Giving notice of a marriage or civil partnership

 - Immigration status document

-You must also both bring at least 2 documents to prove your address.
-They must be dated within the last 3 months.
+You must also both bring one document to prove your address.
 This can include:

 If you’ve been divorced or widowed, please bring: